nuxt/image/docs/content/en/nuxt-image.md

   </code-block>
 </code-group>

-## `sets`
+## `sizes`

-The `sets` attribute specifies the URL of the image to use in different situations.
-With `sets`, the browser does the work of figuring out which image is best to load and render.
+The `sizes` attribute specifies the URL of the image to use in different situations.
+With `sizes`, the browser does the work of figuring out which image is best to load and render.
 In `nuxt-image` you can simply provide various sizes and width breakpoints to generate `srcset`.
 Resized images are automatically created from the image `src`.

 A set is consists of `width` and `breakpoint` or `media`: